dburger/algorithms/interview-fundamentals/README.md

 TODO

+#### Doubling Time

+Many algorithms split something in half and operate only on one of the halves.
+The continue to do this until there is only one unit left.
+For a given value `n`, these must operate `k` times until `2^k = n`.
+For discrete operations, we take the ceiling of `k`.
+This corresponds to the logarithm `log2(n) = k`.
+Thus the often seen `log(n)` time complexity.

 #### ArrayList Resizing and Amortized Time Complexity

 Many languages feature built in array like data structures that feature automatic resizing.
+In java this is the `ArrayList`.
 A fundamental Big O question is how do these data structures perform when the adding of an element can cause an O(n) copy of the old elements into a new array of say double the size.
 We can think of this in terms of the number of copies that take place.
 Say we start with a backing array of size one and we double each time we reach full capacity.
-After a number of additions, the number of copies that were made would be:
+After a number of additions, the number of copies that were made would
+be:

 `1 + 2 + 4 + 8 + ... + x`